 The meaning of protectionism and its key instruments.
-Historical background of protectionism and import substituting industrialization.
+Historical background of protectionism and importsubstituting industrialization.
 The economic rationale for protectionism.
-Political economy of trade policy.WTO-evolution and debates.
-Globalisation.
+The political economy of trade policy.
+WTO evolution and debates.
+Globalization.

 Regionalism and trade:

 Definition of regionalism.
 The trends and implications of regionalism.
 The advantages and disadvantages of regionalism.
 Is regionalism a threat to multilateral trade?